 Speaker cables: Mediabridge Ultra Series Speaker Cables

-When you need new speaker cables, or longer ones, Mediabridge has them from 3 to 25 feet long, with corrosion-resistant gold-plated banana tips.
+When you need new, or longer, speaker cables Mediabridge has them from 3 to 25 feet long, with corrosion-resistant gold-plated banana tips.

-Expensive: Speakers that cost over $200 may have active crossover designs instead of passive ones, high-quality bases and feet to eliminate floor vibration, aluminum woofers, and advanced tweeters.
+Speakers that cost over $200 may have active crossover designs instead of passive ones, high-quality bases, and feet to eliminate floor vibration, aluminum woofers, and advanced tweeters.